-Your rights if you are ill after maternity leave
+Your rights if you are ill during or after maternity leave

-However, if you are off work with a pregnancy related illness in the last four weeks of pregnancy, your employer can move you onto maternity leave and pay instead of SSP.
+Remember, if you are off work with a pregnancy related illness in the last four weeks of pregnancy, your employer can move you onto maternity leave and SMP instead of SSP.
 If they decide not to do this, they could still pay you contractual sick pay, but there would be no SSP included in the amount.